microsoft/azure-pipelines-yaml/design/use-statement.md

 -----------|----------|-------------------------------
 apt        | `apt`    | `apt`, `apt-get`
 rust       | `rust`   | `cargo`?

+## Priorities / MVP

+An MVP consists of:
+- Base YAML schema + changes to task.json
+- One ecosystem (Node + npm)
+- Putting the correct version/architecture on the path
+- Automatically setting the proxy (no `proxy: false` needed for MVP)
+- Setting auth using a service connection

+Post-MVP priorities:
+1) Two additional ecosystems: .NET Core and Docker
+2) Guidance to developers for supporting additional tools (like yarn for Node)
+3) Support yarn and bower auth/proxy for Node ecosystem
+4) Decide on whether to support arbitrary `input` properties
+5) Problem matcher support + problem matchers for 3 released ecosystem tools
+6) Remaining ecosystems
+7) If we keep `input` support, implement
+8) Proxy opt-out (`proxy: false`)

 ## Appendix: List of existing tool and installer tasks